Skip to content

 Same scenario shape.
 Both stacks.
 One scrub bar.

-The cockpit overlays up to 5 runs against each other: Citrix baseline against AVD pilot, AVD wave 1 against AVD wave 2, post-cutover monitoring against pre-cutover baseline.
+The cockpit overlays up to 5 runs against each other: Citrix baseline against AVD pilot, AVD cohort 1 against AVD cohort 2, post-cutover monitoring against pre-cutover baseline.
 The before-and-after every migration board demands.

-• Same .lgs scenario authored once.
-Runs unmodified on Citrix and AVD.
+• Same `.lgs` scenario authored once.
+Runs unmodified on Citrix and AVD on the same engine.

 • Up to 5 runs overlaid.
 Drill from KPI summary into Moments, Errors, and per-step.

-• Delta tracked vs the original Citrix baseline at every wave.
+• Delta tracked vs the original Citrix baseline at every cohort.

 The 4-step migration testing motion